Practical hybrid decoding scheme for parity-encoded spin systems: POSTREADOUT DECODING OF THE SLHZ MODEL

-We follow the argument given by Sourlas, who first pointed out the link between the ECCs and the spin glass model \cite{sourlasSpinglassModelsErrorcorrecting1989}.
-Sourlas showed that, based on Eqs.(\ref{eq:4}) and (\ref{eq:5}), two different formulations are possible for word MAP decoding of the same ECC.
-The first formulation is given in terms of source-state $\boldsymbol{Z}$.
-In this formulation, we assume the following prior probability for $\boldsymbol{z}$:
+We follow the argument given by Sourlas, who first pointed out the link between the ECCs and the spin glass-model \cite{sourlasSpinglassModelsErrorcorrecting1989}.
+Sourlas showed that, based on Eqs.(\ref{eq:4}) and (\ref{eq:5}), two different formulations are possible for word-MAP decoding of the same ECC.
+The first formulation is given in terms of source state $\textbf{Z}$.
+In this formulation, we assume the following prior probability for $\textbf{z}$: